 You can only print borderless on paper sizes up to 4" x 6".
 Also, the print quality may be worse in some areas when printing borderless, as indicated by this message.

-Unfortunately, this printer doesn't support Apple AirPrint or Mopria Print Service.
+Unfortunately, this printer doesn't support Apple AirPrint or Mopria Print Service; check out the Canon PIXMA G3270 if that's something you want.
 You need to use the Epson Smart Panel app to print from a mobile device.

 Epson's Smart Panel mobile app lets you print, scan (with your phone's camera), and copy from your smartphone.
 You can also perform maintenance tasks, like cleaning the printheads, but you can't check the ink levels since the printer can't detect the amount of ink left.
 You can create a QR code to let guests connect to the printer, access the user manual, and watch how-to videos.
 It has Google Class integration, so you can quickly print your assignments from Google Classroom.
 It also includes links to Epson's Creative Print app and Epson's Gallery website.
 The Creative Print app lets you create collages with your photos, and the Gallery contains patterns you can use for crafts, like decorations, Christmas cards, and book covers.